m1gwings/summaries/swe-2/cheatsheet.md

 #### Operations on sets

-When writing Alloy expressions, signatures are treated as sets, indeed, as we've discussed before, for a given instance of a model, a set is assigned to each signature, and so we can easily evaluate expressions of this type.
+**When writing Alloy expressions, signatures are treated as sets**, indeed, as we've discussed before, for a given instance of a model, a set is assigned to each signature, and so we can easily evaluate expressions of this type.

 </div>
 <div class="column">